 You will be called for a meeting of creditors within 4-6 weeks of when the case is filed.
 This is a very informal meeting with the trustee, and takes about 10-15 minutes.
 You will be asked a series of questions about your case, and the trustee will review the documents that have been filed with the bankruptcy court.

 Chapter 11 bankruptcy is a very complex area.
 Luckily, most people who file for bankruptcy in Arkansas do not need Chapter 11 bankruptcy.
 You can read more about Chapter 11 below; however, in most situations, filing Chapter 11 is overkill for all but the most specialized of circumstances.
 If you want to learn more about your options, call Crawley Law Firm, P.A. at (870) 972-1150.

 Chapter 11 is a type of bankruptcy usually filed by businesses, but also available to individuals under specific circumstances.
 If an individual has assets in excess of the requirements to file Chapter 7 bankruptcy or has debts too high for Chapter 13, it may be appropriate.
 If you and your lawyer decide to file Chapter 11, this article will provide an overview of the steps and timeline of the process.

 Filing For Protection From Creditors

-Chapter 11 is usually filed voluntarily, that is, it is sought by the debtor.
-In rarer cases, it can be brought by creditors.
-Once the petition is filed, the court grants what’s called an “automatic stay.”
+Under a Chapter 11, once the petition is filed, the court grants what’s called an “automatic stay.”
 This means that all collection attempts must immediately end.
 This gives the debtor relief from calls, letters, and other efforts to collect on the debt.
 Foreclosures are automatically halted as well.
 This stay lasts until the reorganization plan is approved by the court.
 Usually a period of four months is given to develop this plan, but in some cases the courts may extend that time up to 18 months.